 And don't forget, Test often, test early!

 - Ensure your graphics card drivers are up-to-date using manufacturer drivers, not Windows default drivers.
-This is mandatory when your experience contains 3D assets, Video assets, or the Web Browser asset.
+This is mandatory when your experience contains 3D assets, Video assets, or Web Browser assets.
 For more details, see our how to update video drivers article.

 - Ensure the Power Plan for your PC is not set to a power-saving option when running Composer and Player.
 Certainly, avoid running off battery power if possible.

 And don't forget, Test often, test early!

 These additional recommendations apply if you plan to run Intuiface Player on any platform other than Windows: